GD-park/HR_Analytics/README.md

 Preprocessing => EDA => Modeling => Model Comparing

 ## Limiation
-Data set is very clean so i don't need spending time on the preprocessing.
+Data set is very clean so i don't need to spend time on the preprocessing.
 Later I try to more realitic data and try to Classification again.